rapidsai/docs/resources/burn-down-guide.md

 ## Announce

-Announce that burn down has began.
+Announce that burn down has begun and when it will end.

 Suggested template: